guipleite/airflow-postgres-spark-etl-template/README.md

 # Template ETL with Airflow, Spark and Postgres
-Simple tamplate for ETLs using Postgres, Spark and Airflow deployed on docker containers.
+Simple template for ETLs using Postgres, Spark and Airflow deployed on docker containers.

 To deploy simply run:
 ```